pontem-network/sp-docs/move_vm/gas.md

 ## Weight

-Each transaction in the Pontem network has such parameter as weight.
+**Each transaction in the Pontem network has such parameter as weight**.
 Weight is a cost of operation in the blockchain.
 When transaction executing it uses resources of validators, like: CPU, memory, storage write/read operations.
 Each described operation has a cost in weight.

-Each block in Pontem network should be executed in time, usually it's 6 seconds, protocol converts these 6 seconds into weight using following logic ()From official Substrate documentation):
+Each block in Pontem network should be executed in time, usually it's 6 seconds, protocol converts these 6 seconds into weight using following logic (From official Substrate documentation):

 > The amount of weight a block may contain is limited, and optional weight consumption (i.e. weight that is not required to be deployed as part of the block's initialization or finalization phases nor used in mandatory inherent extrinsics) will generally be limited through economic measures --- or in simple terms, through transaction fees.
 The fee implications of the weight system are covered in the Transaction Fees document.